Fondazione Luigi Einaudi: Library

-The library of the Luigi Einaudi Foundation in Rome is from the beginning of the foundation building block of its assets.
-It has gradually formed around the first collection of books donated as a bequest from Alberto Giovannini, Secretary of the Italian Liberal Party in 1923.

-The library specializes in social sciences, modern and contemporary history and political economy, with particular reference to the history of the Liberal Party and the Italian political thought, economic and social liberal.
+The library of the Luigi Einaudi Foundation in Rome is from the beginning the building block of its assets.
+It gradually formed around the first collection of books donated as a bequest from Alberto Giovannini, the secretary of the PLI in 1923.
+The library specializes in social sciences, modern and contemporary history, and political economy, with particular reference to the history of the PLI and the Italian liberal political, economic, and social thought.
 It is updated with the latest Italian and foreign production, and in particular with English-language publications.
+Since 2004, the library belongs to the national library system of Polo Capitoline.